nasserelm/nasserelm/README.md

 # Hi there 👋, I'm Nasser

 ### 🚀 About Me
-Software Engineer with experience in backend development, data infrastructure, cloud, and distributed systems.
+Software Engineer with experience in backend development, data infrastructure, and distributed systems.

 ---